 - Local Plans must be posted on LEA websites.

-- LEAs participating in the SELPA must cooperatively assist with developing and updating a local plan by a committee of representatives of special and regular education teachers and administrators selected by the groups they represent, and with participation by parent members of the CAC, or parents selected by the CAC, to ensure adequate and effective participation and communication.
+- To ensure adequate and effective participation and communication, LEAs participating in the SELPA must cooperatively assist with developing and updating the Local Plan as members of a committee of representatives of special and general education teachers and administrators selected by the groups they represent, and with participation by parent members of the CAC, or parents selected by the CAC.

 Intent to Elect an Alternative Local Plan

-Pursuant to Title 17 of the California Code of Regulations (17 CCR) Section 52140, LEAs must develop and maintain local interagency agreements with regional centers.
+Pursuant to Title 17 of the California Code of Regulations (17 CCR) Section 52140, LEAs must develop and maintain local interagency agreements with Regional Centers.
+Agreements must include:

-- The responsibilities of each LEA and regional center for meeting the terms of the agreement;
+- The responsibilities of each LEA and Regional Center in meeting the terms of the agreement;

 - Procedures for coordination of child find activities with local public agencies and Regional Centers to identify infants and toddlers who may be eligible for early intervention services;